Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Home.md

 - any sample user who has been used to create, comment or has been assigned any artifacts in non-sample data products

 !!! tip
-    If you do not users to see the sample data but also do not want to delete it all you, there is a way.
-You can make all sample portfolios (SpiraPlan only), programs, products, and users inactive.
-These inactive items will still be visible on the relevant administration pages, but not in the main application.
+    If you do not want users to see the sample data but do not want to permanently delete that data, there is a way.
+Make all sample portfolios (SpiraPlan only), programs, products, and users inactive.
+These inactive items will still be visible on the relevant administration pages, but noone will see them in the main application.

 ## Event Log
 This widget shows the latest events from the system event log.
 By default, 5 events are shown, but this number can be changed.
 To view the complete event log, click View All.